MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-copilot-answer.md

   - yogeshgupta698

 ---
-# Copilot answer modern control in Power Apps (prview)
+# Copilot answer modern control in Power Apps (preview)

 [This article is pre-release document and is subject to change.]